Do you rarely cook beets? (Yes, this Paleo Russian Salad calls for beetroots.)

-You’ll be amazed at how tasty they can be with just a sprinkle of salt, and pepper.
+You’ll be amazed at how tasty they can be with just a sprinkle of salt.

-If you still think that they taste like dirty, don’t worry.
+If you still think that they taste like dirt, don’t worry.
 Because in this Paleo Russian Salad, they get balanced out with the natural sweetness of sweet potatoes and carrots.

 The best part about this salad?
 It calls for only 6 readily available ingredients and is ready in no time.